If that sounds familiar, you’re in the right place.

 The lack of recovery was.

-That is how Breathe & Refuel began.
+That realization is what led to Breathe & Refuel.

-Learning how the nervous system and breath influence recovery changed everything I understood about stress.
-It also helped me see something I had missed for a long time.
+Learning how the nervous system and breath influence recovery changed what I understood about stress.

-— Breathe & Refuel Client
+— Breathe AND Refuel Client